ImperialCollegeLondon/cgps-genotyphi/README.md

 # cgps-genotyphi
 CGPS implementation of [Genotyphi by Kat Holt _et al_](https://github.com/katholt/genotyphi) for assembled genomes.
-Genotyphi is a typing scheme for _Salmonella_ Typhi that uses a set of curated mutations to assign strains to a particular labelled clade.
+Genotyphi is the implementation of the genotyping framework for _Salmonella_ Typhi by [Wong et al](https://www.nature.com/articles/ncomms12827/), which uses a curated set of mutations to assign strains to a particular labelled clade or subclade.

-For a full description of Genotyphi please visit the above link, and read the [original paper](https://www.nature.com/articles/ncomms12827/).
+For a full description of Genotyphi and the schema please visit the above links.

 [Getting Started](#getting-started)